garosan/garos_notes/astronomy/Index.md

 Cuando chocan 2 agujeros negros, estrellas se producen ondas gravitacionales.

-## Galaxies

-There are about 51 galaxies in the Local Group.
-On the order of 100,000 in the Local Supercluster
-An estimated 100 billion in all of the observable universe.

-The discovery of the nature of galaxies as distinct from other nebulae (interstellar clouds) was made in the 1920s.

 - [WP - Planet](https://en.wikipedia.org/wiki/Planet)
 - [WP - Planetary system](https://en.wikipedia.org/wiki/Planetary_system)
 - [WP - Solar System](https://en.wikipedia.org/wiki/Solar_System)